spryker/spryker-docs/docs/acp/user/app-composition-platform-installation.md

 {% info_block infoBox "This step can be omitted for Product version later than 202311.0" %}

-If your version is based on product release [202311.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202311.0/release-notes-202311.0.md) or newer, you can skip this section!
+If your version is based on product release [202311.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202311.0/release-notes-202311.0.html) or newer, you can skip this section.

 {% endinfo_block %}